tardate/LittleArduinoProjects/BoldportClub/capacimeter/README.md

 high school by Jez Siddons of [Peak Electronic Design](https://www.peakelec.co.uk/).

-The device takes a very interesting approach - rather than trying to measure the actual capacitance or charge time, it uses a derivitive function (the capacitor's effect on the frequency of a 555 timer) to infer capacitance.
+The device takes a very interesting approach - rather than trying to measure the actual capacitance or charge time, it uses a derivative function (the capacitor's effect on the frequency of a 555 timer) to infer capacitance.

 ### How it Works